 We are whole- not just parts.
 We are organisms that are part of and affected by systems stretching from microenvironments to macroenvironments.
 Our health is influenced by our unique interaction and relationship with the physical and emotional environments we have been exposed to since we were in the womb.
 It includes the food we eat, our physical activity, our social environment and even what we put in our heads through the messages we receive from others, what we tell ourselves, and more.
 Our health is even influenced by organisms that are not us yet play critical roles in our health such as our gut bacteria.

-All day, every day, our cells and our genes are receiving messages from our environment.
+All day, every day, our cells are receiving messages from our environment.
 These signals turn on or off molecular pathways.
-Environmental factors can also damage cells and genes causing malfunction that results in illness and cancer.
-By modifying our environment, we can change our gene expression.
-Your genes are not your destiny, your lifestyle is.
+Environmental factors can also damage cells causing malfunction that results in illness and cancer.
+By modifying our environment, we can change our cell expression.
+Your heredity not your destiny, your lifestyle is.

 It was a nurse, Florence Nightingale, who first realized the importance of a healing environment.
 During the Crimean War, she created clean natural environments for soldiers to heal that included sanitary conditions, sunshine, clean air, and water.
 She intrinsically knew that the body has an amazing ability to heal if given the right signals.
 Some of the most important signals are nutrition, sleep, exercise, and stress management.
 When these signals are broken or weak, we begin to experience downstream effects such as inflammation and digestive problems and the many symptoms and diseases that follow.